flischewski1/ca-wellbeing/README.md

 # Task for further experiments

-- *Step 1:* clone the repositpry into a folder
+- *Step 1:* clone the repository into a folder

 - *Step 2:* Create a virtual environment in it ($python -m venv venv)